nickmpaz/clipr/README.md

 - look up a key easily with tab auto-complete
 - Clipr copies the key to your primary selection, and the value to clipboard

 Never spend time searching documentation to copy text again!
+Great for:

+- usernames and passwords
+- api keys
+- boilerplate code
+- etc

 ## Prerequisites